 - OpenOffice™ XML

 No. You can search only the most recent version of a file.
 However, you can enter a version date as part of your search.
-When you enter a version date, Vault retrieves a snapshot of the file’s contents as of 12:00 AM UTC on the given date.
+When you enter a version date, Vault searches the current version of the file, but you preview and export the contents of the last version saved before 12:00 AM UTC on the date.
 Versioning is supported only in Google Drive for Google Docs, Sheets, Slides, and Drawings.

 Version snapshots include comments, subject to the following criteria: